- 1. Top 25 Whitewater Rafting Places in The US

 10. Stanley, ID

 Flowing through the heart of Idaho is the Salmon River, known to many as the “River of No Return.”
 Don’t be intimidated by the name because this section of the river is perfect for first timers and is one of the best places to go whitewater rafting.

 Rafts or kayaks take you down Class II and Class III rapids while passing through some of Idaho's most rugged wilderness scenery.
-Expect to find big rapids all summer on the Salmon River, and some of the best rafting opportunities on the Middle Fork in the month of June.
+Expect to find big rapids all summer on the Salmon River, and some of the best rafting in the US on the Middle Fork in the month of June.
 Rafting trips on the Salmon River can range from half-day to multi-day expeditions.

 11. Green River, UT